Thank you for reading our post, please rate this article at the end.

 - As a last layer, add the remaining chips, olives, cheese, green onions, and tomatoes, and then top with sliced jalapenos.

-- Cover the skillet with a foil or lid and cook on a camping grill over the campfire for 10 minutes.
+- Cover the skillet with foil or a lid and cook over a camping grill or campfire for 10 minutes.

-- Remove the meal from the fire and serve alongside sour cream and avocado/guacamole.
+- Remove the meal from the fire and serve it alongside sour cream and avocado or guacamole.
 Before serving, you can garnish with cilantro to enrich the flavor.

 What I love about this recipe is its flexibility.
 If you don’t have olives, you can use drained black beans.
 You can also remove the peppers to make the recipe kid-friendly.